Overview

 3

-This advanced course provides students with the tools and processes for collecting and evaluating evidence found in computer systems.
-The emphasis is on the complexity of investigating incidents forensically and soundly, consistent with current Canadian and international laws.
-Topics include identifying and preserving evidence, chain of custody, file and log analysis, proper legal documentation, memory forensics and identifying malware within a system being examined.
+This advanced course provides students the tools and processes for the collection and evaluation of evidence found in computer systems.
+The emphasis is on the complexity of investigating incidents in a forensically sound manner consistent with current Canadian and international laws.
+Topics include: identifying and preserving evidence, chain of custody, file and log analysis, proper legal documentation, memory forensics and the identification of malware within a system being examined.

 Pre-requisites: